Achieving High Accuracy with PINNs via Energy Natural Gradients: Energy Natural Gradients

 and

-The update direction $\nabla^H L(\theta) = G_H(\theta)^+\nabla L(\theta)$ is often called the \emph{Hilbert natural gradient} (H-NG) or in the special case the $X$ is a Sobolev space the \emph{Sobolev natural gradient}.
-It is well known in the literature\footnote{For regular and singular Gram matrices and finite dimensional spaces see~\cite{amari2016information, van2022invariance}, an argument for infinite dimensional space can be found in the appendix.} on natural gradients that
+The update direction $\nabla^H L(\theta) = G_H(\theta)^+\nabla L(\theta)$ \mzz was proposed with $\langle \cdot, \cdot\rangle_{X}$ being a Sobolev inner product for neural network training~\cite{nurbekyan2022efficient} and we refer to it as the \emph{Hilbert natural gradient} (H-NG) or in the special case the $X$ is a Sobolev space the \emph{Sobolev natural gradient}\eee.
+It is well known in the literature\footnote{For regular and singular Gram matrices and finite dimensional spaces see~\cite{amari2016information, van2022invariance}, an argument for infinite dimensional space can be found in the appendix.} on natural gradients that \footnote{\mzz Here, the Hilbert space gradient $\nabla E(u)\in X$ is the unique element satisfying $\langle \nabla E(u), v\rangle_X = DE(u)v$, where $DE$ denotes the Fréchet derivative. \eee }

 In words, following the natural gradient amounts to moving along the projection of the Hilbert space gradient onto the model's tangent space in function space.
 The observation that identifying the function space gradient via the Hessian leads to a Newton update motivates the concept of energy natural gradients that we now introduce.